 Straight Talk Task Force Free Monthly Presentations:

-The Straight Talk Task Force is made up of representatives from the Jana Marie Foundation, Youth Service Bureau, Communities That Care Partnership, and State College Area School District administration, faculty, and staff.
+The Straight Talk Task Force is made up of representatives from the Jana Marie Foundation, Centre Helps, Communities That Care Partnership, and State College Area School District administration, faculty, and staff.

 The mission of the Straight Talk Task Force: We strive to raise our children to become strong, confident, happy adults.
 The Straight Talk Series offers educational programs that help parents, caregivers and community members to recognize, understand, and deal with potential problems that can surface during developmental years.
 Be proactive.
 Learn the warning signs.
 Learn how to help our children before the problem negatively impacts them, their school work and their relationships.